inside, overlaps, touches occlusion queries

 Intra occlusion

-Intra occlusion queries are only performed against geometries that are neither a parent/ancestor nor a child/descendant of the query shape since they most likely occlude the current shape due to the top-down grammar modeling approach.
+Intra occlusion queries are only performed against geometries that are neither a parent or ancestor nor a child or descendant of the query shape, since those would most likely occlude the current shape due to the top-down grammar modeling approach.

 Related